-&lt;sup>25Our results in this section are robust to using either our matching estimator indexing method of Appendix C.1 or a translog hedonic method à la Yoshida (2020) to inflation-adjust holding period returns and estimate $\delta$ .
-LaPoint (2021) assumes a translog housing production function to recover depreciation rates, and we do so here as well.
-An advantage of the translog specification is that it allows us to leverage the full set of transactions to create regional indices.
+22Our results in this section are robust to using either our matching estimator indexing method of Appendix C or a translog hedonic method à la LaPoint (2021) to inflation-adjust holding period returns and estimate δ .
+We assume a translog housing production function to recover depreciation rates, as this allows us to leverage the full set of transactions rather than only using repeat sales.